tum-esm/ivy/docs/pages/api-reference/src/constants.md

 #### LOGGING\_LEVEL\_PRIORITIES

 Order of the logging levels from the lowest to the highest, high number means high priority

+#### SECONDS\_PER\_GRACEFUL\_PROCEDURE\_TEARDOWN

+Number of seconds to wait for a procedure process to tear down gracefully before killing it